jmrphy/internet_practicum/README.md

 **In short, the percentage of your grade associated with the online component will be assessed by an end-of-term review of your web output through the semester.** You will only be marked for participation:

-A first class student will write a blog post *at least* once every two weeks, providing their classmates and the world with information and thoughts which are valuable and in some way related to their research around the themes of the module.
+A first class student will write a blog post about once a week or once every two weeks, providing their classmates and the world with information and thoughts which are valuable and in some way related to their research around the themes of the module.
 But it's really up to you to interpret this creatively.
 As a minimum, try to tweet at least a few times per week, that's only twice each weekday!
 And not just re-tweets.
 To fail this portion of the course will only be due to a complete lack of effort: students who don't bother to try, students who barely share anything, etc.

 You will not be especially judged on how "good" your content is, but simply whether it's contributing to a conversation or not.
 There are dozens of ways to "contribute," so don't worry too much and as long as you are trying to be productive or constructive in *some way* then trust your instincts, relax, and go with it.
 Just jump in and try to share and make connections in ways you find exciting and interesting.
 For instance, **examples of "contributing" include but are not limited to:**